chesskiss/latent/README.md

 > perturbed teachers
 > different randomly initalized teachers

 II.
-Change run parameters on run on multi-teacher run (different teachers each), to find variability
+Change run parameters on run on:
+> multi-teacher run (different teachers each), to find variability
+> 1 teacher, after being trained on another, and check what happens BEFORE convergence

 III.
 Try with few shots instead of decoding?